 Exactly the same as the floor, the spaces between the supporting wooden batons are filled with 25mm Recticel foam board insulation.
 If you cut them just to size they will hold in place without falling out until you put the outer plywood on.

 Because we closed our cab off we didn’t take out the cab ceiling lining and insulate underneath it.
-But this is something you will want to do if you’re keeping it open.
+But this is something you will want to do when considering how to insulate a campervan if you’re keeping it open.

-Then for any windows you have in your living area, or in the cab too, if you decide to keep it open, don’t forget about window coverings.
-We made ours from the reflectix cut the exact shape of the window, backed with 4 way stretch carpet and secured in place with magnets.
+For any van windows you have in your living area, or in the cab too, if you decide to keep it open, don’t forget about window coverings.
+We made ours from the van vapour barrier cut to the exact shape of the window, backed with 4 way automotive stretch carpet and secured in place with magnets.

 One thing that we didn’t mention when we were chatting through the different properties to consider when it comes to choosing the best van insulation is noise reduction.

 So although it shouldn’t be one of your primary considerations it’s something to bear in mind as some insulators are better than others at this.